• Skip to main content

 In the following tutorial, we’ll walk through all the steps to planting whatever type of seed you like in the Experimental or Grow Anything Pods.

-To get started we’ll follow a similar process to planting the pre-seeded pods, with a few small changes.
+To get started, we’ll follow a process similar to planting the pre-seeded pods, with a few small changes.

 Materials List